Commentators and policy analysts respond to our analysis of globalization and proposals to restore balance to the American economy

 When China joined the World Trade Organization (WTO), its tariffs were lowered, but the bilateral trade balance with the U.S. worsened dramatically.
 China devalued its exchange rate, increased industrial subsidies, and refused to allow many of its companies to buy inputs from abroad.
 China is now the second biggest economy in the world, has developed many industries at large scale, and has displaced many American companies that previously produced those goods.

-It is a core function of government to win the global competition for good jobs and industries as Jim Clifton, CEO of Gallup, has observed.
+It is a core function of government to win the global competition for good jobs and industries as Jim Clifton, CEO of Gallup, .
 If the government can’t do so, the citizens will vote for different leadership.

 Yet neoliberals focus on cheap goods today and improving efficiencies within the scope of current production—a static analysis.
 They lack the tools or the motivation to calculate the future benefits of developing new or expanded domestic supply chains, making sure they have a customer base to get production to scale, and protecting them from incumbent foreign competitors.
 Ricardo devotees may believe comparative advantage is somehow natural and static, but it is created by the policies of man, not the grace of God.